 The Greenwich Historical Society preserves the history of Greenwich and inspires a spirit of discovery through educational programs and exhibits and encourages active participation in the preservation and interpretation of the Town’s past.

-I was hired by the Historical Society to produce a host of graphics, from printed event invitations, banners, posters, brochures, newsletters, email blasts, etc.
+I've had an eight-year (and counting) relationship with the Greenwich Historical Society. i was hired by them to design a host of graphics, from printed event invitations, banners, posters, brochures, newsletters, email blasts, etc. for their many programs and exhibitions.

-i work remotely with the Greenwich Historical Society on a daily basis. i relish the chance to meet with them in-person occasionally to strengthen the relationship and also i get to see their beautiful campus and amazing exhibitions and collections.
+I work with the Greenwich Historical Society on a daily basis. i relish the chance to meet with them in-person to strengthen the relationship and also i get to see their beautiful campus and amazing exhibitions and collections.

 This bit in the book fascinated me: Hobos of old had a whole set of symbols which they’d carve on a nearby tree or post, that they used to advise other hobos if a business or home was friendly, provided food, had a mean dog, etc.